Pears in red wine

-Berkeley, November 1966: Our best friend Jake presented Dick and me to the new woman in his life, Claire.
+Sometime in 1966, when we were still in Berkeley, Jake had presented Dick and me to the new woman in his life, Claire.
 Claire had a fragile elegance that was very appealing.
-She wore romantic, sometimes vintage, clothes— a pair of white, forties-style pants, say, and a loose-sleeved blouse softly imprinted with rosy flowers.
-Her hair, the color of dark honey, hung well below her shoulders, and the thinnest of eyebrows floated about her long, somewhat downturned, hazel eyes.
-Her voice was whispery as if full of secrets that you’d like to share.
+She wore glamorous, sometimes vintage, clothes—a pair of forties-style white pants, say, with a beige, loose-sleeved blouse printed in muted, rosy flowers.
+Her heavy hair, the color of dark honey, hung well below her shoulders.
+The thinnest of eyebrows floated about her long, large, hazel eyes.
+And her voice was whispery, as if full of secrets you’d like to share.

-Claire was finishing her B.A. in the Berkeley English Department where she also worked as part-time secretary, but those realities seldom surfaced in our conversations.
-What Claire did like to talk about were her ever-changing passions.
+Claire was finishing her B.A. in the English department where she also worked as part-time secretary, but these realities seldom surfaced as topics in our conversations.
+What she did like to talk about were her ever-changing passions.
 She studied piano, always on a baby grand.
-“I never rent anything but a baby grand,” she told me, eyes widening, “the music sounds sooo much better.”
-Claire also took classes from time to time in watercolor, ballet, poetry, and Greek— studies that did not seem entirely practical to career-minded English graduate students like Dick and me (poetry, of course, being an exception!).
-Only later did I understand how baby grands, ballet, and Greek were at the heart of something magical about Claire.
-She had a gift for transforming ordinary life into something beyond the ordinary, into something that laid hold of you despite the accompanying eccentricities.
+“I never rent anything but a baby grand,” she’d say, her eyes widening.
+“The music sounds sooo much better.”
+At other times she took classes in watercolor, ballet, poetry, or Greek.
+To career-minded graduate students like Dick and me, the time Claire invested in these studies did not seem entirely practical (poetry, of course, being an exception!)
+Only later did I understand that baby grand pianos, watercolor, and Greek were at the heart of something magical about Claire.
+She had a gift for transforming ordinary life into something beyond the ordinary, into something that took hold of you despite the accompanying eccentricities.

 Although Claire laughed easily and had a self-deprecating sense of humor that was endearing, there was something sorrowful about her too.
 Her mouth turned down at the corners when her face fell into repose.
 In time I came to know what lay behind that mouth.
-Claire’s mother died when she was three years old, and her already distant father quickly turned to alcohol and abuse.
+Claire’s mother had died when she was three years old, and her already-distant father had quickly turned to alcohol and abuse.
 “I want you dead,” he’d shout at her.
-The last time he beat her she had been nineteen, and the beating lasted two hours.
+The last time he beat her she had been nineteen, and the beating had lasted two hours.
 For three days after Claire was unable to speak.

-The pain and loneliness of Claire’s early years never really left her.
-But by the time we came into each other’s lives Claire had a strategy for dealing with the Dickensian brutalities of her past.
-She created, and recreated when necessary, an exuberant and enticing self, an exciting alternative existence that were deep parts of her, that existed alongside the sadness and the more mundane realities of attending undergraduate classes and doing part-time clerical work.
-The glamour of this alternative life was partly expressed in the thoughtfully achieved allure of her appearance and in her cultivation of graceful practices such as dancing ballet and reading classical texts, but it was also embodied in the sumptuous meals she cooked for friends and in the charming, off beat surroundings in which she prepared and served them.
+The pain and loneliness of those early years never left her.
+But by the time we came into each other’s lives, Claire had a strategy for dealing with the Dickensian brutalities of her past.
+She created, and recreated when necessary, an exuberant and enticing self, an exciting alternative existence that was as deep a part of her as the sadness and the more mundane realities of attending undergraduate classes and doing part-time clerical work.
+The glamour of this alternative life was partly expressed in the thoughtfully achieved allure of her appearance and in her cultivation of graceful practices such as dancing ballet and reading classical texts, but it was also embodied in the sumptuous meals she cooked for friends and in the charming, off-beat surroundings in which she prepared and served them.
 When you stood in Claire’s kitchen or sat in her dining room, wonder, glamour, and comfort became part of your life too.